 School Without Walls

-During the 2017-18 school year, School Without Walls will be three separate one week sessions spread across Fall Term and Winter Term.
+School Without Walls consists of three separate one-week sessions that are spread throughout the academic year.
 This is a focused time of experiential education and exploration of Eleuthera in collaboration with other parts of the Cape Eleuthera Island School and other organizations on Eleuthera.
 Extended time will be spent out of the classroom working on grade level themes focused on the marine world, research and student advocacy.
 Students will share and celebrate their learning with the larger community through an evening of Presentations of Learning.

 Collaborative Graduation Projects

 Students have a unique opportunity to demonstrate some of their cumulative learning through our Grade 9 Collaborative Graduation Projects.
 Based on specific instruction they receive in their Community Outreach Club, grade 9 students come together to design, implement and collaborate on meaningful community service projects.

 The skills curriculum covers a wide range of subjects to support the middle school child’s developmental success as students, young adults, and future leaders.
 The skills program is focused on grade 7 students and covers study skills, computer literacy, and community building.
 Leadership, communication, conflict management and decision-making skills are also introduced and practiced throughout the DCMS program.

 In 9th grade, students at DCMS work towards a PADI certification through open water SCUBA diving.
 Students learn to dive safely through a combination of classroom lessons, contained water skills instruction, and open water dives.
 PADI certified instructors from the Island School lead weekly dives that teach basic diving skills, expose students to the local marine environment, and build teamwork and perseverance.
 Underwater graduation takes place at the completion of the course.